adarshramiyer/finish-camera/README.md

 # finish-camera
-Converts webcam feed into finish line image with timestamps
+Converts webcam feed into finish line image with timestamps.
+Project has been moved to Agastya's repository.